 1 cup hot water

-Remove the core of the apples, cutting to within a half inch of the bottom of the apple.
+Remove the core of the apples, cutting to within a half inch of the bottom of the apple and creating a well roughly 3/4-inch wide.
 This is easy to do with an apple corer, but can also be done with a melon baller, grapefruit spoon, or a paring knife.
-The idea is to create a well inside the apple about 3/4 inch wide.

 Mix the brown sugar, oatmeal, cinnamon, nutmeg, cloves, and any extras in a bowl.
-Divide this mixture between the apples and pack it into the wells.
+Divide this mixture between the apples, packing the wells firmly.

-Arrange the apples in a baking dish (an 8x8 Pyrex dish works well), and top each one with a pat of butter.
+Arrange the apples in a baking dish (like an 8x8 Pyrex dish), and top each one with a pat of butter.
 Pour the water into the bottom of the dish and cover loosely with aluminum foil.